bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Widget settings for using shortcode in the sidebar.

 == Changelog ==

+= V3.89 - 13.03.2015 =
+* Bugfix : Bug with undefined function on plugin's settings page was fixed.

 = V3.88 - 06.03.2015 =
 * Bugfix : Bugs with syntax error and undefined function were fixed.